-- Award: Best Whitewater Kayak for Big Guys
+Best Whitewater Kayak for Big Guys

 Want to know what is the Best Inflatable Kayak for Big Guys or Girls?
 Well, you are looking at it.

 Let’s not beat around the bush, it’s not cheap.
-At roughly the same price as a midpoint hard shell, you will need to value lightweight and transportability.
+At roughly the same price as a midpoint hard shell, you will need to value lightweight and portability.
 Should the cost put you off, hell no!

 So what makes this a great kayak for big guys?
-Well for a start it has a 400 lb maximum load capacity, supporting a Paddler and gear up to 290 lb without detrimental affecting stability or handling on the water.
+Well for a start it has a 400 lb maximum load capacity, supporting a Paddler and gear up to 290 lb without detrimentally affecting stability or handling on the water.

 Comfort and versatility appear to have been high on the list of design features which is great news for the larger Paddler.
 The high-backed, padded, non-inflatable, adjustable seat will happily accommodate the wider the rider.
 Both the seat and foot pegs can be moved forward and backward, so even the tallest of people will be able to find their ideal paddling position.

 The solid plastic nose cones that adorn the front and rear, both protect from knocks or bumps while ensuring that the front of the Kayak cuts through the water with ease.
 Its 10ft length and two replaceable skegs will keep it tracking well but it’s more at home on lakes and rivers than out on the ocean.